What are your core principles and values?

 Core Culture = Purpose + Philosophy + Priorities

-The central three Ps of an organization are the Core Culture.
+The central three Ps–of the Five Ps–of an organization are the Core Culture.
 Think of it as the essence of the organization.
 Thus, it is the essence of the organization’s culture.
-Core Culture consists of the vital Purpose, the distinctive and enduring Philosophy and the strategic and universal Priorities.
+Core Culture consists of the vital Purpose, the distinctive and enduring Philosophy, and the strategic and universal Priorities.
 As a unit, these principles and values form the foundation for why the organization is in business and the framework for how it conducts that business.

-Be sure employees know and practice the core culture principles and values
+Be sure employees know the Core Culture principles and values

 In successful organizations, there is a clearly defined and shared Core Culture that guides the behavior of employees as they interact with each other and with others outside the organization.

 The Core Culture is a small set of guiding principles and values that employees should know and live by.
 An organization stands for something and has a character that is core to its soul.

 Achieving greatness begins with employees understanding the organization’s contribution and character and its path to success.
 These principles and values are its Core Culture.